BrookingsInstitution/MetroRecoveryIndex/README.md

  # Multifamily Rent
  **Source:** Apartment List
 **Definition:** Median contract rent for a two-bedroom unit across new leases signed over the month.
-**Notes:** Complete data (with at least 75 percent of an MSA's counties represented) is available for 157 metropolitan areas.
-Consequently, overall ranks are out of 157 metros.
-Some 52 &quot;Very Large&quot; metros are represented, thus ranks for metros within this size class are out of 50.
+**Notes:** Complete data (with at least 75 percent of an MSA's counties represented) is available for 159 metropolitan areas.
+Consequently, overall ranks are out of 159 metros.
+Some 53 &quot;Very Large&quot; metros are represented, thus ranks for metros within this size class are out of 53.
 Ranks for metros in the &quot;Large&quot; metro size class are out of 49 metros.
-Finally, ranks for metros in the &quot;Mid-sized&quot; size class are out of 56.
+Finally, ranks for metros in the &quot;Mid-sized&quot; size class are out of 57.

-**Latest data** : February 2021
+**Latest data** : March 2021
-**Last updated:** March 9, 2021
+**Last updated:** April 5, 2021

 | **label** | **name** |
   | --- | --- |